-You cannot assign, pledge, encumber or otherwise alienate any legal or beneficial interest in benefits under the Plan and any attempt to do so will be void.
+You cannot assign, pledge, encumber or otherwise alienate any legal or beneficial interest in benefits or any other rights or obligations under the Plan and any attempt to do so will be void.
 The payment of benefits directly to a health care provider, if any, shall be done as a convenience to the participant and shall not constitute an assignment of benefits under the Plan.